Information on Maternity and Parental Benefits

 Because of recent privacy laws, the NBTF needs your written consent in order to contact HRDC on your behalf.
 Should you have any problems in dealing with staff at HRDC, the NBTF recommends that you follow these simple steps:

-- Call Service Canada and request explanations;
+• Call Service Canada and request explanations;

-- Make sure to note the name of the person you are speaking too.
+• Make sure to note the name of the person you are speaking too.
 This information could be essential in order to solve the problem;

-- If possible, request that a case worker from New Brunswick return your call;
+• If possible, request that a case worker from New Brunswick return your call;

-- Should you not get the expected results, contact the NBTF to obtain a consent form so that we can follow-up on your behalf.
+• Should you not get the expected results, contact the NBTF to obtain a consent form so that we can follow-up on your behalf.

 Remember, teachers are paid for 195 teaching days.
 Summer pay is a residual and not new earnings.
 Teachers are not paid for Christmas or March breaks (even though pays are divided into 26 pay periods).

-Special Provisions for Schedule D Contract Teacher
+Special Provisions for Schedule C, D and E Contract Teachers

-Teachers who have a Schedule D contract and who become pregnant are entitled to the same maternity benefits under Article 33 (A) of the Collective Agreement.
+Teachers who have a Schedule C, D or E contract and who become pregnant are entitled to the same maternity benefits under Article 33 (A) of the Collective Agreement.
 However, your due date may affect when the 30 paid days may be taken.
 It is important to fill out your maternity leave form prior to the end of your contract.